zendannyy/regex/regex_notes.md

 \. matches the period character

-"+"      Matches 1 or more (greedy) repetitions of the preceding character
+"+"      Matches 1 or more repetitions of the preceding character (greedy)

 ?
 Matches prev character 0 or 1 time.	makes the prev token before the "?" optional.

++?
+Matches character one or more times (non-greedy)

 		*?,+?,??
 Non-greedy versions of the previous three special characters.